So much for dreams of the Cup.

 Weekend notes from Le Devoir, CityCrunch, Journal de Montréal, CultMTL.

-It isn’t a new story that a lot of social housing units are in disrepair, nor is it news that schools are in such poor condition that they can make kids sick.
+It isn’t a new story that a lot of social housing units are in disrepair, nor is it news that many school buildings are in such poor condition that they can make kids sick.

 One of the authors of the school report asserts that “the root cause of the education system’s crumbling infrastructure is that governments didn’t invest enough in maintaining schools over decades.”
 You think maybe?